 - Welcome.
 Review format and expectations. - Have panelists introduce themselves. - The facilitator or student should select a question from the pre-selected list.
-Panelists should respond to queries, though; not every question needs a response from each panelist. - After going through the pre-selected questions, open for audience questions. - Self-reflection closing activity: - Exit Ticket: Ask students to write their name, what they learned, and any lingering questions on a blank card or "ticket."
+Panelists should respond to the queries, although not every question requires a response from each panelist. - After reviewing the pre-selected questions, open the floor to audience questions. - Self-reflection closing activity: - Exit Ticket: Ask students to write their name, what they learned, and any lingering questions on a blank card or "ticket."
 Before they leave, direct them to deposit their exit tickets in a folder or bin.

 - Schedule an evening, possibly with 12th Year Campaign activities like Senior Signing Day.
 Add events to the school calendar. - Reserve a space and make a promotion plan. - Consider providing food, refreshments, and door prizes. - Invite high school alumni who are now in college or recently graduated.
 Try to obtain a cross-section of postsecondary pathways. - Ensure you have the panelists' phone numbers in case of an emergency. - Invite high school seniors. - Encourage panelists to wear college swag and/or display pennants representing their higher education institutions. - Have students write down questions anonymously beforehand and use the information to develop a list of pre-selected questions.
-Alternatively, you may select Common Questions from GEAR UP Students. - Provide the panelists with a list of preselected questions, an agenda, and school expectations on discussing sensitive topics.
-It is typically recommended that they be honest and share at their comfort level. - Welcome panelists and thank them for their support. - Let them know where they may leave their items, where to park, and the nearest restroom.
+Alternatively, you may select Common Questions from GEAR UP Students. - Provide the panelists with a list of preselected questions, an agenda, and school expectations regarding the discussion of sensitive topics.
+It is typically recommended that they be honest and share at their comfort level. - Welcome panelists and thank them for their support. - Let them know where they can leave their items, where to park, and the location of the nearest restroom.